 - Click the name of an integration to view its details.

-- In the Select authentication method step, select Basic from the list.
+- In the Select authentication method step, select Basic from the list and click Save.

 - Scroll down to the bottom of the page, and click Copy beside the field:

-Some configuration fields require a UUID (Universal Unique Identifier) for a specific component or property in a communication plan.
+Some configuration fields in ServiceNow require a UUID (Universal Unique Identifier) for a specific component or property in the workflow.
 To retrieve the identifier for an element, look for the API icon in the xMatters user interface:

 Clicking this button displays the identifier for the component in a dialog box.
-You can then copy and paste the string to the appropriate location in ServiceNow.
+You can then copy and paste the string to the appropriate location in ServiceNow (you can see which fields need UUIDs in Complete the xMatters Configuration pages.

 As an example, the following instructions describe how to retrieve the UUID for a specific response choice; the process is similar for any identifier you want to determine.